 Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

-ENERSYS By

-JOHN D. CRAIG John D. Craig
+By /s/ JOHN D. CRAIG John D. Craig Chairman, President and Chief Executive Officer